Brussels Town Hall: Main façade

-The main façade consists of two asymmetrical wings framing the tower and terminated by corner turrets.
-Each wing consists of arcades, a balcony, two stories pierced by large mullioned windows and is surmounted by a high saddleback roof pierced by numerous hipped dormers.
-The octagonal corner turrets have several levels whose faces are decorated with trefoil arches.
+The main façade consists of two asymmetrical wings framing the tower and is terminated by corner turrets.
+Each wing consists of arcades, a balcony, two stories pierced by large mullioned windows, and is surmounted by a high saddleback roof pierced by numerous hipped dormers.
+The octagonal corner turrets have several levels, each with faces decorated with trefoil arches.
 Each level ends with eight gargoyles arranged radially and is surmounted by a walkway with an openwork parapet.
 The last level is crowned by a stone spire decorated with foliage and surmounted by a weather vane.

 The façade is decorated with numerous statues representing the local nobility (such as the Dukes and Duchesses of Brabant and knights of the Noble Houses of Brussels), saints, and allegorical figures.
 The present sculptures are mainly 19th- and 20th-century reproductions or creations; the original 15th-century ones are also in the Brussels City Museum.
 Each of these statues rests on a historiated corbels and is sheltered under a finely chiselled stone canopy surmounted by a pyramid-shaped stone pinnacle decorated with foliage pattern and topped with a finial.